Monday, September 22, 2025

 e² > 0.

-The series is analytic.
-We can then analytically continue the series to small negative numbers
+Let the series be analytic in e².
+We can then analytically continue the series into small negative numbers

 e² < 0,